bookofproofs/bookofproofs.github.io/_sources/history/19th-century/russell-scott.md

 7. Suggested the use of the astatic level as an instrument for measuring surface levels.
 8. Contributed numerous fundamental facts and theorems to the science of hydrodynamics.

-Born 9 May1808, Parkhead, near Glasgow, Scotland.
+Born 9 May 1808, Parkhead, near Glasgow, Scotland.
 Died 8 June 1882, Ventnor, Isle of Wight, England.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Russell_Scott/)